How to Build Self-Trust (Especially After Trauma and Emotional Neglect)

 Once you feel steady with small decisions, start expanding.
 Set a boundary in a relationship.
 Speak up at work.
 Choose rest over productivity.

 The practice is the same.
-You’re just increasing the stakes.
+You’re just increasing the stakes, and with that comes the challenge of facing bigger, more meaningful choices.

 And yes, it’s going to feel uncomfortable.
+It's normal to experience anxiety as you step into new territory, and fear can arise when making bigger decisions.
+You may also struggle with internal resistance to change.
 But discomfort isn’t the same as danger.
 Your body is learning the difference.

 Healing Self-Trust in Trauma Recovery